Model Order Reduction for Open Quantum Systems Based on Measurement-adapted Time-coarse Graining: Time-coarse grained dispersive spin readout

 where the interaction-picture Hamiltonian can be written as

-Following the recipe in Section \ref{Sec: TCG perturbation theory}, we can write down the resulting TCG master equation for the full density matrix $\overline{\rho}_{\textrm{tot}}(t)$ describing the spin, the cavity mode, as well as the bath:
+Following the recipe in \Sec{Sec: TCG perturbation theory}, we can write down the resulting TCG master equation for the full density matrix $\overline{\rho}_{\textrm{tot}}(t)$ describing the spin, the cavity mode, as well as the bath:

 where $H_{\textrm{TCG}}$ and $D_{\textrm{TCG}}$ receive contributions from each order in the perturbative expansion of the TCG Liouvillian $\mathcal{L}$

 In the rest of this subsection, we discuss the most significant terms of the TCG master equation at different orders in the perturbative expansion.
 Unless stated otherwise, when numerical values need to be calculated we assume a typical superconducting qubit readout scenario with